AlfioEmanueleFresta/practical-xss/worksheet.rst

   For example you can use Firebug for Firefox, which is available at https://getfirebug.com/downloads/.
 You can then activate the Firebug panel, open the Cookies tab and edit your cookies.

-Generally XSS attacks rely on sending the cookies' content to a third party web server, under the control of the attacker, as opposed to simply publishing the cookies in the same website.
-This is the reason these attacks are known as *Cross-Site*.